Comingle/OSSex/README.md

 ... (run forever, or until `blip()` returns NULL)

+> **Note:** Since the pattern function returns the next pattern step as an array, the step variable must be a global variable.
+Arrays in C/C++/Arduino are passed as pointers, and if the step variable isn't global it will disappear after the function is finished and the pointer will be useless.

-Making function arrays for something simple like turning a motor on and off for 1 second is not necessarily the easiest way, but becomes necessary for more complicated patterns.
+Making pattern functions for something simple like turning a motor on and off for 1 second is not necessarily the easiest way, but becomes necessary for more complicated patterns.
 Suppose we wanted to turn all the motors on and ramp their intensity up to max (255), then ramp back down to 0.
 We could do it like this:

 ```arduino
 int step[3];